djrrb/Bungee/documentation/5-ornaments.md

 Some ornaments are designed to connect seamlessly to other ornaments, which you can use to create continuous banners.
 If you center-align the entire text block, you will not have to worry as much about making the layers line up.

-In design apps, ornaments can be easily accessed via the Glyph palette.
+In design apps, ornaments can be easily accessed via the Glyphs palette.

 For example, you can compose a directional sign out of a half circle, two square blocks, and an arrowhead.